2nd Annual Native American Writers Room

 September 19 @ 1:00 pm - November 18 @ 6:00 pm

 The 2nd Annual Native American Writers Room announces selections for the new Native American television series.
 This year’s room will develop an historical drama based on real events and buried atrocities within Native American communities.
 This is a project of the Barcid Foundation with the advanced goal of giving emerging Native American writers the opportunity to work in an all Native American writers room.
-The Barcid Foundation has been awarded a grant from Pop Culture Collaborative to execute the project and create a new platform for underserved writers.
+The Barcid Foundation has been awarded a grant from Pop Culture Collaborative and the Cherokee Nation Film Office to execute the project and create a new platform for underserved writers.

 Selections for the 2nd Annual Native American Writers Room:

 “We are proud of this year’s selections and look forward to breaking new ground in this year’s writers room.
 Every year, we strive to offer new opportunities to our community and a new perspective of our people.
-Pop Culture Collaborative has been instrumental in creating this opportunity and we look forward to executing this incredible endeavor.” – Patricia Gomes, Executive Director
+Pop Culture Collaborative and the Cherokee Nation Film Office has been instrumental in creating this opportunity and we look forward to executing this incredible endeavor.” – Patricia Gomes, Executive Director

 The Barcid Foundation is a nonprofit media arts organization founded by writer-producer Ian Skorodin to foster understanding of the culture, traditions, and issues of Native Americans.
 With the goal of creating a genuine and mutually beneficial relationship between the Native American community and the entertainment industry, Barcid offers Native writers the training, resources, and access necessary to forge relationships and pursue a career in the entertainment industry.
 This includes introductions to creative executives, diversity departments, and inclusion initiatives that can create opportunity for Native artists.